 Key Clinical Updates in Dyspnea

-Fever, cough, and chest pain.
+Fever, cough, risk of COVID-19, and chest pain.

 Vital sign measurements; pulse oximetry.

 Cardiac and chest examination.